1945

 derelict at some forgotten airfield, unrecognized for the treasure it is.
 What a sad ending to a

-proud old girl who should have been restored to live on in posterity.
+proud old girl who should have been restored to live on in posterity as a Frye TWA icon.

 Lockheed Lodestar NC33604, serial number 2170.
 Manufacture date May 4, 1942.
 Converted to